 Commercial Ant Control Solutions

 Alternatively, commercial or professional methods to kill off outdoor ant piles can be equally effective and get the job done quickly and easily.
-They include:

 - Gel Poison: Store-bought ant-elimination products usually contain toxic chemicals, which likely harms your plants if used outside on any nests.
 However, anti-ant gel products can be the safest method for your plants.
 They are the commercial version of the sugar and boric acid trick because they work in the same way.
 The gel contains a sweet taste that attracts the ants to feast on it while also transferring the poison to her highness.